Image: AI generated

 - Implementation details — variable names, library call order, error wrapping.

 When AI reads this code, it cannot tell which line is a decision and which is a detail.
 So when it “refactors” or “cleans up,” it silently overwrites decisions it mistook for details.
 The user doesn’t notice until the behavior is already wrong.
+In 1972, Parnas said “hide design decisions likely to change behind interfaces”[2] — he was speaking to humans.
+But now that AI edits code, unless the distinction between decisions and details exists in the medium itself, no one — human or model — can maintain it.

 This is why vibe coding collapses at 200 endpoints.
 A larger model doesn’t fix it.
 The medium — raw code — simply doesn’t preserve decisions.
 Every model eventually hits the same wall.